pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       -n DEV-NAMESPACE
     ```

-4. Create the service account `scanner` which enables SCST - Scan 2.0 to pull the image to be scanned.
+4. Create the service account `scanner` which enables SCST - Scan 2.0 to pull the image to scan.
 Attach the read secret created earlier under `imagePullSecrets` and the write secret under `secrets`.

     ```yaml
     apiVersion: v1